slatinsky/DiscordChatExporter-frontend/README.md

 - Discord forums support

 ## Thanks
 - Tyrrrz/DiscordChatExporter - for a great tool.
-I used many CSS definitions from it's web html exporter.
+Many CSS definitions from this tool are used in our viewer.
 - Discord - for a great chat app
 - mufeedvh/binserve - for local webserver binary
 - pyinstaller - for python to binary converter